theo-armour/theo-armour.github.io/snippets/projects/egypt-parallel-constitution.md

 A mission: a statement of a rationale, applicable now as well as in the future

 A vision: a descriptive picture of a desired future state]

+## 2017-08-21 ~

+Tools to help people make important decisions

+Make decisions in a variety of contexts: Buddhist or atheist, conservative or progressive Take account of gender, race, abilities
+Built upon authority, shoulders of giants

+Provide definitions, cataloging system, ontologies

 ## 2017-07-03 ~

 * Add links to anchors in constitution